|Visions of Chaos Color Palette Tutorial|

 |Color palettes determine how the images Visions of Chaos creates appear.
 Using palettes is an important topic to creating pleasing looking images.
 The color palettes are made up of a series of 256 colors.|

 |Loading a color palette|

 To load a color palette, click the Open Palette File button on the toolbar.

-Once clicked it will show the Open Palette File dialog.
+Once clicked it will show the Change Color Palette dialog.

 Tip: An easier way to see all the palettes available is to click the Browse button.
 This opens up a scrollable window of the palettes available.
 Click any of the palette preview images to select it.

-Once you have a palette selected, click Load to load the palette file as the current color scheme for Visions Of Chaos.
+Once you have a palette selected, click OK to load the palette file as the current color scheme for Visions of Chaos.

 Tip: If you have a simulation running and want to switch between different palettes to see how they look, leave the palette window open (drag it to the side away from the main window), select a palette file and then click Apply to immediately change to that color scheme.
 Double-clicking the palette file name is the same as highlighting one and then clicking apply.

-The Color Wheel button opens a color wheel that allows a series of colors to be automatically chosen based on various color theory techniques.
+Clicking Color Wheel allows a series of colors to be selected based on color theory.